When do we celebrate National and International Beer Day in 2022?

 Here is a direct quote regarding NBD that has been pulled from the Congressional Record, so you know National Beer Day is legit.
 It was spoken by Congressman Dave Brat of Virginia.

 "the Cullen-Harrison Act, named after the legislation's sponsors, went into effect and for the first time since 1920 the purchase, sale, and consumption of beer and wine with an alcohol content of 3.2 percent, was legal.
 Fast forward 76 years to 2009 when one of my constituents, Justin Smith, sparked the idea of celebrating National Beer Day on April 7th.
 In March of this year, Justin's efforts eventually lead to our Governor Terry McAuliffe recognizing National Beer Day in Virginia."

 The oldest breweries in America rejoiced at the news, as they were able to sell beer again.
 During the Prohibition years, brewers such as Coors had to resort to making other common goods including porcelain.

-National Beer Day was celebrated on Wednesday, April 7th of 2021.
+National Beer Day was celebrated on Thursday, April 7th, 2022.

 Past National Beer Day Dates

 - Friday, April 7th, 2023

 Why is National Beer Day April 7th every year?